Preventing Hair Loss

 Forget About the Cigarettes

-The damaging chemicals in cigarettes can hurt your hair‘s DNA, ecology, and its life cycle.
+The damaging chemicals in cigarettes can hurt your hair‘s DNA, ecology, and life cycle.
 This makes it harder to cure the hair loss issue.

 Also, tobacco smoke triggers oxidative stress which damages the stem cells in your hair’s follicles, which, in turn, stops your strands from growing.
 And nicotine hinders blood circulation in the scalp which prevents your hair from receiving the nutrients it needs to grow.